aitorhh/mqttgw/README.md

 # AppIoT | MQTT Proxy Gateway

 This is an AppIoT soft-gateway that will connect to an MQTT broker and forward the payload to AppIoT based on the devices registered on the gateway.
-The gateway uses CouchDB as backing storage as its device registry and the project includes instructions for running the database, the Mosquitto broker and the gateway in docker containers.
+The gateway uses CouchDB as its device registry and the project includes instructions for running the database, the Mosquitto broker and the gateway in docker containers.
 Multiple gateways can use the same CouchDB instance as long as the gateways are registered in the same device network.

-The gateway will assume that the topics are formatted like this: ENDPOINT/OBJECT_ID/INSTANCE_ID/RESOURCE_ID.
+The gateway will assume that the topics end with the following parts -> `ENDPOINT/OBJECT_ID/INSTANCE_ID/RESOURCE_ID`.
 There is also an option to add a prefix to the subscribed topic, see config files for more examples.
 The gateway will also assume the payload is in a string format and will try to parse the string to the correct data type based on the IPSO definition.